 SWCDP installed a dog wash near the dog park exit – and it has become an amenity favorite.
 The space is large enough for a two-level washing bench and room enough for 2-3 adults plus their pooches.
 We rented equipment and did most of the work through a SWCDP volunteer crew; only hiring an outside contractor to run a freeze-proof water line so that the dog wash could be functional year round.
 The project required some deep digging, lots of drainage pipes and gravel – to create run-off areas for the waste water.

 We really lucked out in 2014.
-While Stika Brothers was on-site installing the front sidewalk and ADA ramp, we worked out a special deal with them for a patio in our Alternate Dog Park and the final flooring in our Dog Wash.
-Stika practically donated the entire project; we paid only a very modest sum and their generosity will forever be appreciated.
+During the sidewalk installation, through the generosity of Stika Brothers and the City – since they were already on-site and pouring concrete – we worked out a special deal with them for a patio in our Alternate Dog Park and the final flooring in our Dog Wash.